Indiana man charged with illegal transfer of gun found on suspect in Chicago cop slaying

 Dressed in gray athletic shorts and a white T-shirt, Gray answered “Yes, ma’am,” when asked if he understood the charges, but otherwise did not speak during the 10-minute hearing.

-Though 9mm Glock pistol Gray is accused of transporting to Illinois was found on one of Preston’s alleged assailants, it has not been identified as the gun used to kill the officer, according to the five-page criminal complaint.
+Though the 9 mm Glock pistol Gray is accused of transporting to Illinois was found on one of Preston’s alleged assailants, it has not been identified as the gun used to kill the officer, according to the five-page criminal complaint.

 Preston, 24, was shot and killed as she returned to her Avalon Park home from a late-night shift on May 6.
 According to Cook County prosecutors, Preston was walking from her car to her home while still wearing her police uniform when three assailants jumped out of a stolen sedan and ran toward her.
 One of them opened fire, killing her on her front lawn.